 Karine has conflict management skills, communication skills, and public speaking skills.
 She is very active, initiative, responsible, and hard-working.
 She can work both in teams and individually.
 She is also very good at working in stressful situations.
 Karine also knows English and Russian.

 Her hobbies are watching a film and reading books.

 Karine’s dream is to have self-confident, knowledgeable, and initiative youth in our community.

 Naira has a degree in biology and pedagogy.
-Currently, she is studying in the Department of Biology at Shirak State University as a Master’s student.
+Currently, she is studying biology at Shirak State University as a master’s student.
 In 2020 Naira joined Nor Luyce as a volunteer mentor to work with an adolescent girl.
-In 2021 thanks to her productive and hard work Naira was offered to join the Nor Luyce team.
+In 2021, thanks to her productive and hard work, Naira was offered a position on the Nor Luyce team.
 She is a very knowledgeable, smart, and empathetic person.
 She has skills in project coordination, teamwork, communication, and networking.
 Naira is also creative and likes to take initiative and work with children.
-She is the type of person who is not afraid of challenges.
-Naira’s hobbies are embroidery, cooking, listening to music, and reading books.
+She is the type of person who is not afraid of a challenge.

 She is good at Armenian, Russian, and English.